How Keith Emerson Injured His Hands in Concert

 The progressive-rock supergroup Emerson, Lake and Palmer were never really notable for their restraint, either in the complexity and execution of their music or in their over-the-top live shows.
 Keyboardist Keith Emerson was a particularly flamboyant live performer, but his onstage antics could have cost him his career on Feb.
-2, 1973, when he injured his hands in an accident involving pyrotechnics.
+2, 1973 in San Francisco, when he injured his hands in an accident involving pyrotechnics.

 Emerson's groundbreaking fusion of classical, jazz and rock placed him in the vanguard of progressive rock keyboard players in the '70s, but it was his stirring live performances – which often featured him in unusual costumes and attacking his keyboards with knives – that made ELP such a riveting act to watch live.
 On this particular occasion his keyboard had been rigged to explode as part of a visual stunt, but the timing of the pyrotechnics was off and the keyboard exploded early, injuring Emerson's hands.